Jarvisgivemeasuit/BoatNet_Experiment/README.md

-# BoatNet_Experiment
+# DtNet_Experiment

-A two-stage segmentation model
+A neural network model of multi land type segmentation based on dynamic threshold